deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 He snorted.
 "So the Corti Directorate claims, anyway.
 They killed all the males and abducted the females and cubs."

-Warhorse's expression darkened, even as he leaned over and stole Regaari's leftovers. "*Coño de madre."* he snarled.
+WARHORSE's expression darkened, even as he leaned over and stole Regaari's leftovers. "*Coño de madre."* he snarled.
 The translator didn't seem to have a readily available equivalent, but the intent was clear.